This page contains the latest information while we cannot meet together.

 The very successful and welcomed recorded services will continue.

-St Paul’s will reopen for Sunday worship on 1st November subject to Scottish Government regulations and Church of Scotland Guidelines.
-The virus continues to be very active in the community as you will be aware but we believe that St Paul’s can safely meet the principles outlined in the current guidance document.
+The virus continues to be active in the community as you will be aware but we believe that St Paul’s can safely meet the principles outlined in current guidance.
 We are aware that the guidelines can change very quickly and therefore they will be kept under constant review.